The Province of Ontario has 15 different types of drivers licences to which demerit points are applied.

 As well any traffic ticket can affect insurance rates.

 Ontario Demerit Points.com explains the affects of demerit points and the relationship between demerit points and the insurance implications of a traffic ticket.

 Ontario drivers receive demerit points for any traffic ticket that has demerit points from;

 - Any other province in Canada

 - Michigan State

-Upon receiving 9 to 14 demerit points the Ministry can suspend the drivers licence, the driver will be sent a letter from the Ministry of Transportation for a demerit point interview.
 At the interview the driver will have to provide reasons to the Ministry why the drivers licence should not be suspended.